- 1 lb chicken breast or thigh, cut into bite-sized pieces (if using breast, make sure it's at least 1 cm thick)

 - In a wok or a large saute pan, add just enough vegetable oil to coat the bottom and heat over high heat until the pan is very hot.
 Add just enough chicken so they're not crowding in the pan (I do this in 2 batches), spread the pieces apart and sear without stirring until browned, about 1 minute.
 Once browned, stir the chicken briefly just to cook the surface of the other side, and then remove from the pan—the chicken should only be partially cooked at this point.
 Repeat with the remaining chicken.

-- Let the pan cool a bit, then with the heat off, add about 2 tablespoon of vegetable oil and the curry paste.
+- Let the pan cool a bit, then with the heat off, add about 2 Tbsp of vegetable oil and the curry paste.
 Stir the curry paste in the oil until it's loosened, then turn the heat on to medium.
 Cook the curry paste, stirring constantly, until it is thickened.

 - Add the torn kaffir lime leaves and let them infuse into the sauce for about 30 seconds.